zeineb111/Linguistic-cues-for-Textual-classification/index.md

 **RNN architecture**
 Our RNN model is built as follows:
-*  A first RNN layer with 10 time steps each taking a 16 dimension vector and outputting a 4 dimension vector
+*  A first simple RNN layer with 10 time steps each taking a 16 dimension vector and outputting a 4 dimensions vector
 *  A sigmoid layer (equivalent to logistic regression) to output the prediction, regularized by elastic net
 *  We compile the model using the MSE loss function, the Adam optimizer and the accuracy as a metric.
-*  we define an early stopping to stop training the accuracy metric has stopped improving.
+*  we define an early stopping to stop training if the accuracy metric has stopped improving.

 We used 90% of the data for training and 10% for testing.

 We show here the evolution of the binary accuracy and loss per epoch.